 How to Prevent Orthopedic Injuries While Gardening

-At Central Orthopedic Group of Long Island, we recognize that patients can have injuries from going throughout their daily routine.
-While gardening may be therapeutic, it is also strenuous for several major parts of the body, and may cause major muscle or joint pain.
+At Central Orthopedic Group of Long Island, we know that patients can injure themselves during their daily routine.
+It doesn’t have to be a sports injury or car accident!
+While gardening is therapeutic, it is also strenuous for several major parts of the body.
+Additionally, it may cause major muscle or joint pain.
 Here are some of the most common injuries caused by gardening.

 Gardening & Back Pain

-Digging, raking leaves, removing weeds and planting flowers may be a good workout, but the repetitive motion of arching your back may lead to pain after you have finished for the day.
+Digging, raking leaves, removing weeds and planting flowers is a good workout.
+However, the repetitive motion of arching your back may lead to pain after you have finished for the day.
 Working longer than your body can handle can cause you to injure your muscles, tendons and ligaments.
-Our orthopedists have preventative exercise recommendations for those prone to back pain, and some simple exercises for those looking to alleviate back pain.
+Our orthopedists have preventative exercise recommendations for those prone to back pain.
+Additionally, we have some simple exercises for those looking to alleviate back pain once it starts.

 Gardening & Knee Injuries